ClaudiaLie/MS_3_CookBook_Website/README.md

 ## **User Experience (UX)** <a name="user-experience"></a>

-The main focus of A Tavola is to have a clean and intuitive website on the front-end, with a full user access to the C.R.U.D. functionality (Create, Read, Update and Delete) simply navigating throught the pages.
+The main focus of A Tavola is to have a clean and intuitive website on the front-end, with a full user access to the C.R.U.D. functionality (Create, Read, Update and Delete) simply navigating through the pages.
 In addition to that, the back-end needs a good solid structure to make the search of the recipes and the navigation easier for the user.

 ### **User Stories** <a name="stories"></a>